Call +44(0)161 941 4000

 Registration of land became compulsory on a piecemeal basis up until 1990 from when land became compulsory for registration upon the event of a sale.
 The Land Registry suggests that currently around 80 per cent of all land is registered and that it aims to achieve 100 per cent by 2030.

-If you have an issue with adverse possession then we would advise you contact our specialist property litigation team who will be able to discuss your available options with you.
+If you have an issue with adverse possession then we would advise you to contact our specialist property litigation team.